 I had no idea breast cancer could be treated

 As certain as I was that I had breast cancer, I was also certain that people didn’t survive breast cancer.
-All my experiences and contact with people that had had breast cancer had shown me that there was only one outcome, and that was death.
+All my experiences and contact with people that had had breast cancer had shown me that there was only 1 outcome, and that was death.

 Therefore, on returning from my holiday, my purpose in seeking medical treatment for my cancer wasn’t about survival but extending my life.
-I had two boys and I desperately wanted at the very least to see my youngest start secondary school (he was nine and the eldest 12), and at the very best to see them both grow into teenagers.
+I had two boys and I desperately wanted at the very least to see my youngest start secondary school (he was 9 and the eldest 12), and at the very best to see them both grow into teenagers.

 Given this belief, could you imagine my shock and confusion when the consultant told me that, even though my cancer was a fast-growing aggressive tumour (the type that was more likely to come back and spread), with the right treatment, it was not only treatable but curable?